UPDATED: May 18, 2022

 There are a few exceptions to this rule, such as withdrawals to pay for qualified higher education expenses, to purchase a home, to pay for the birth or an adoption of a child, health expenses and a few others, but overall the investor must proceed with much more caution with a traditional IRA than with a Roth.

-2. The Roth has Fewer Restrictions for Retirees.
+The Roth IRA has Fewer Restrictions for Retirees

-Traditional IRAs require the investor to start taking required minimum distributions (RMDs) at age 72.
+Traditional IRAs require the investor to start taking required minimum distributions (RMDs) at a certain age.

 Unless the investor is inheriting the Roth IRA, it has no required minimum distribution rules: The investor is free to let the savings remain in the account and continue to grow tax-free as long as he or she lives.

-3. Most people have more after-tax money in a Roth IRA.
+Most people have more after-tax money in a Roth IRA

 Both types of IRAs offer a tax break.
 But there’s an oft-overlooked benefit to the way the Roth treats taxes: Because the tax break doesn’t arrive until retirement (via tax-free withdrawals), most people won’t be tempted to spend it before then.

 With a traditional IRA, the tax benefit is delivered annually when the investor files his or her taxes, which makes it easy to spend the money away on any number of things.